CBD Effects on the Thyroid

 Now that you are aware of CBD’s potential effects on the thyroid, you may be wondering what effect marijuana could have on the thyroid.
 While marijuana could contain traces of CBD, it largely consists of THC, another cannabinoid present in the cannabis plant.

-There has been little research on the effect of CBD on the thyroid.
-However, initial clinical studies indicate that cannabinoids interact with the endocannabinoid system.
+There has been little research on the effects of CBD on the thyroid.
+However, initial studies indicate that cannabinoids interact with the endocannabinoid system.
 This shows that CBD could potentially influence the functioning of the endocannabinoid system.
 Another way through which CBD can potentially affect the thyroid is by binding with the cannabinoid receptors present in the thyroid.
 This way, CBD could influence the various thyroid functions, including homeostasis.

 While there may be little known about the effects of CBD on the thyroid, CBD products may be used to help manage some of the symptoms associated with thyroid conditions.
 Conditions like hyperthyroidism and hypothyroidism are characterized by inflammation, pain, anxiety, and insomnia.
 Particularly, CBD has potential anti-inflammatory and antidepressant properties.
 These properties may help reduce symptoms such as inflammation, pain, and anxiety that come with thyroid conditions.